sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-06-09-dotnet-performance-counters.md

 That means, for example, this shows how much percentage need for JIT to compile a piece of code in respect to total method compilation.
 This counter is updated at the end of every JIT compilation phase.(neutralize the counter for each phase)

-# CLR Class loaders' Performance Counters
+# F:CLR Class loaders' Counters
 If we are measuring performance affected by Class loaders, assemblies, app domains inside CLR, we need this.
 For basic idea of CLR, [please see this post](https://sarkershantonu.github.io/2015/04/27/dotnet-clr-how-it-works/)

 ### Related to Class loader :